AsuweRich/S.E_Bounty/alx-low_level_programming/0x1E-search_algorithms/README.md

 #advanced

-Score: 0.00% (Checks completed: 0.00%)

 As you see now, looking for a specific value in a singly linked list always leads to browse every element of the list.
 A common way to optimize the time complexity of a search in a singly linked list is to modify the list itself by adding an "express lane" to browse it.
-A linked list with an express lane is called a [skip list](https://alx-intranet.hbtn.io/rltoken/SD8K3P6iYfmYTq39XZzo_Q "skip list").
+A linked list with an express lane is called a [skip list](https://en.wikipedia.org/wiki/Skip_list "skip list").
 This change does not come without consequences.
 Indeed, the space complexity of a search in this kind of list will grow as `sizeof(skiplist_t) > sizeof(listint_t)` (see example below).

 Please define the following data structure in your `search_algos.h` header file: